gpantaz/gpantaz.github.io/content/publication/lost_in_space/index.md

 ---
-title: 'Shaking Up VLMs: Comparing Transformers and Structured State Space Models for Vision & Language Modeling'
+title: 'Lost in Space: Probing Fine-grained Spatial Understanding in Vision and Language Resamplers'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Malvina Nikandrou
   - Alessandro Suglia
   - Oliver Lemon
   - Arash Eshghi